Alpyaman/Store-Sales-Time-Series-Forecasting/README.md

 - Store clustering for similar behavior groups
 - Weather data integration

-## 📝 Methodology Notes
+## Methodology Notes

 This solution follows best practices for time series forecasting:
-- ✅ Proper temporal split (no data leakage)
+- Proper temporal split (no data leakage)
-- ✅ Sophisticated feature engineering
+- Sophisticated feature engineering
-- ✅ Wide format for multi-target learning
+- Wide format for multi-target learning
-- ✅ Appropriate validation methodology
+- Appropriate validation methodology
-- ✅ Realistic prediction ranges
+- Realistic prediction ranges

 The approach prioritizes interpretability and robustness over pure performance, making it suitable for production deployment in retail environments.

+## Code Quality Improvements

+The codebase has been refactored with the following improvements:
+- Type hints for all functions
+- Comprehensive docstrings (NumPy style)
+- Configuration class for centralized parameters
+- Modular design with single-responsibility functions
+- Elimination of code duplication
+- Better error handling and validation
+- Clear separation of concerns

-## 🤝 Contributing
+## Contributing

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/improvement`)
 3. Commit changes (`git commit -am 'Add improvement'`)
 4. Push to branch (`git push origin feature/improvement`)
 5. Create Pull Request

-## 📄 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

-- Kaggle Store Sales competition for the dataset
+- Kaggle Store Sales competition for providing the dataset
 - statsmodels team for excellent time series tools
 - Favorita for providing real-world retail data